GM Foods and Product Yields

 Also, the extent to which a specific geographic area is infested with insects or weeds will impact any studies.
 On top of that, the weather for that region will influence the yield as well.
 For example, one study found that under drought conditions, soybean losses tended to be higher in GM crops than in non-GM varieties.
 While some GM crops are engineered to withstand specific weather conditions, others are engineered to address pests or weeds.The Verdict on GM Crops and Yields

 Clearly, it is a challenging task to form any solid conclusions about GM crops – based on the current evidence and mixed reviews and studies.
 Many organisations have also skewed the results to suit their own agenda, whether that agenda is one with the aim of furthering the biotechnology industry or one that involves promoting the competing organic food industry.
-More research is needed and it should be performed more rigidly and by an autonomous group that does not have specific interests in the field, which could easily sway the quality of the research, the results and the interpretation.Business Energy With a Difference
+More research is needed and it should be performed more rigidly and by an autonomous group that does not have specific interests in the field, which could easily sway the quality of the research, the results and the interpretation.Interested in Branding, a Website or Graphic Design?

 You might also like...